szymmirr/rhythm-games/README.md

 Different gameplay style = different game.
 This is the reason you can see some games listed more than once (such as Band Hero).

 Finding this info online is a total chore so I just collected it in one place.
-I got three 24h-long IP bans on archive.org while doing my research.
+I got more than five 24h-long IP bans on archive.org while doing my research.

 ## Hero and RB series
 - Guitar Hero (PS2) - November 8, 2005